Tennis star Wozniacki to run NYC Marathon

 NEW YORK (AP) — Caroline Wozniacki always feels confident she can outrun her opponent on the tennis court.

-The former No. 1 player figures that with a bit more training, she can cover 26.2 miles.
+The former world No. 1 believes that with a bit more training, she can cover 26.2 miles (42 kilometers).

-Wozniacki plans to play a full tournament schedule this fall while fitting in time to train for the New York City Marathon.
-She typically runs for 30-40 minutes a day as part of workouts for tennis and hopes that one longer session per week of an hour or more can get her through the Nov.
+Wozniacki plans to play a full tournament schedule this autumn while fitting in time to train for the New York City Marathon.
+She typically runs for 30-40 minutes a day as part of workouts for tennis, and hopes that one longer session per week of an hour or more can get her through the Nov.
 2 race.

-And, no, she's not seeking this challenge in an attempt to distract herself from her personal life, Wozniacki insisted.
-Golfer Rory McIlroy broke off their engagement in late May, less than a month before Wozniacki decided to prepare for a marathon when she would have been preparing for a wedding.
+And, no, she’s not seeking this challenge in an attempt to distract herself from her personal life, Wozniacki insisted.
+Golfer Rory McIlroy broke off their engagement in late May, less than a month before Wozniacki decided to run a marathon.

-"Tennis helped me just get through the tough times," Wozniacki said Thursday.
-"Now I'm just feeling happy and I wanted to do something good for others.
+“Tennis helped me just get through the tough times,” Wozniacki said in Manhattan on Thursday.
+“Now I’m just feeling happy and I wanted to do something good for others.
 I think that this had nothing really to do with my personal life.
-It was something I was passionate about."
+It was something I was passionate about.”

-The 24-year-old Dane had long wanted to run a marathon, and looking at this year's tournament schedule, she determined it was doable.
+She had long wanted to run a marathon, and looking at the tournament schedule, she determined it was doable.